 When people first start blogging, they usually plan to earn money using standard blog monetization methods.
 That may include sponsored posts, reviews, advertising and affiliate marketing.
-Those are all excellent ways to make money blogging, but there are plenty more opportunities that come from blogging that could improve your financial situation.
+We go into that more in our free ultimate guide: How to Make Money Blogging in Canada.
+Those are all excellent ways to monetize, but there are plenty more opportunities that come from blogging that could improve your financial situation.

 “It was read by millions of people in a matter of days.
 And then Forbes.com picked it up and it reached more than 10 million more readers,” writes Amy on ProBlogger.
 “Within a week, national radio shows were talking about my article.
 Major publications were asking to reprint it.
 News channels were calling to interview me.
 And if that weren’t enough, in the midst of the viral superstorm, a literary agent called and suggested I turn my article into a book.”

 Unexpected Ways You Can Make Money From Blogging

 Book deals or collaboration offers – If you build your blog audience big enough – especially with a strong presence on social and other media – publishers and authors may notice.
 You can increase your chance of collaborating on a book by hanging out in communities that attract your peers.
 It’s important to promote yourself as much as your blog by guest posting and appearing in offline media.
 Watch for opportunities on Help a Reporter Out (HARO).

 Speaking engagements – If you have a popular blog, others want to hear about your success in either your niche or blogging itself.
 Eventually, someone will ask you to speak at their event or you can seek out these opportunities.
 Some will pay you a considerable amount and cover all expenses.
 Others pay expenses only but will benefit you with promotion and validation of your expertise.